-Our gas comparison service is 100% online so you can compare and switch at a time that suits you, not the call centre of the gas supplier.
+Our gas comparison service is totally flexible and allows you to compare and switch at a time that suits you, not the call centre of the gas supplier.
 Found a great deal with our site?
 You can complete your application direct from our site and we'll handle your switch end to end, from setting up your new account and letting your old provider know you've switched gas plans.

 Simply punch in your postcode, answer a few quick questions about your household’s gas usage and we’ll instantly provide a list of gas plans available in your area, ranked by cost.